manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/README.md

 ### To reproduce the results and scoring:
 The following steps will run the inference to produce the results files, and generate the evaluation scores for the best peforming model.

-1. Clone the repo to your local directory on Patas
+1. Clone this GitHub repo to your local directory on Patas
 1. Set executable permissions for `D2.cmd` and `D2_run.sh` by using these commands `chmod +x D2.cmd`
     `chmod +x D2_run.sh`